LedgerSync/ledger_sync/README.md

 ### Resources

 Resources are named ruby objects (e.g. `Customer`, `Payment`, etc.) with strict attributes (e.g. `name`, `amount`, etc.).
-They are a layer between your application and an connection.
-They can be validated using an connection.
-You can create and use the resources, and an connection will update resources as needed based on the intention and outcome of that operation.
+They are a layer between your application and an client.
+They can be validated using an client.
+You can create and use the resources, and an client will update resources as needed based on the intention and outcome of that operation.

 You can find supported resources by calling `LedgerSync.resources`.